lexis-project/Py4Lexis/README.md

 ```
 ds.get_dataset_path(access="DATASETS_ACCESS",
                     project="PROJECT_SHORT_NAME",
-                    internalID="DATASET_INTERNAL_ID")
+                    internal_id="DATASET_INTERNAL_ID")
 ```
 ___
 ## Manage Airflow's workflows
-Example of how to use Py4Lexis to Airflow's workflows within LEXIS Airflow instance.
+Example of how to use Py4Lexis to manage Airflow's workflows within LEXIS Airflow instance.
 Further information about classes/functions can be found in comments within each class/function.

 *NOTE*: It is considered that for given examples below an interactive AirflowCLI class is used.